Know your audience

 There’s no rule that says you have to limit yourself to a gift that’s tangible.
 Gift them an experience like a movie theater gift card, a cooking class, or a flying trapeze lesson.

 Make ‘em laugh

 Humor is the gift that keeps giving.
 (So are monthly clubs…) Bonus points if it’s a nod to your favorite inside joke.
 Give your officemate a witty mug, a joke of the day calendar, or something else that makes them laugh, and think of you every time they see it.

 Let’s face it, as adorable as they are, a lot of those desk / corporate gifts are going to end up in another gift exchange.
 Holly-sprinkled dipped strawberries, on the other hand, will most likely end up in their belly.
 Just make sure you’re aware of any allergies or dietary restrictions.

 Spend the agreed upon amount.
 You don’t want to seem to cheap, or show off and make the other person feel awkward if they didn’t splurge.

 Include a receipt

-Especially if you opt for accessories, like a chic scarf or a cute tote, include a receipt so they can exchange the gift if it isn’t quite their style.
+Especially if you opt for accessories, like a chic scarf or a cute tote, or anything that is a specific size.
+Include a receipt so they can exchange the gift if it isn’t quite their style or size.